Center for Writing Excellence: Writing Fellows

 The Writing Fellows program matches experienced undergraduate Writing Assistants with faculty seeking additional support in writing-intensive courses.

 I am a senior majoring in English Education with minors in Special Education and Business Administration.
-I am actively involved with the UWEC Concert Dance Company as president, choreographer, and dancer.
-In my free time, I love reading, watching Gilmore Girls, and cooking.
+I am actively involved with UWEC Concert Dance Company and spend most of my free time in the dance studio.
+I also enjoy reading, watching Gilmore Girls, and cooking.

 As a writing fellow, I believe in creating an open environment and building relationships with professors and their students to promote collaboration for writers at every level.
 Peer collaboration and open conversations during conferences create powerful learning opportunities for both myself and the writer I am working with.
 This collaborative process in conjunction with seeing the progression of my peers’ writing skills throughout the semester is rewarding and emphasizes the positive outcomes of peer tutoring.

 I am a junior majoring in Organizational Communication, and minoring in Scientific and Technical Writing.
 I have worked in the Center for Writing Excellence for two semesters.
 Some of my personal interests include drinking coffee, eating tacos, baking, and watching Trailer Park Boys on Netflix.

 As both a writing assistant and a writing fellow, I like to think of myself as a coach.
 I firmly believe that everyone has the ability to develop strong writing skills.
 It is my responsibility not only to offer guidance, but also to encourage students to perform to their greatest potential.
 I am passionate about working with others, because through peer collaboration, both parties have the opportunity to learn.
 I look forward to meeting each and every student with whom I will be working.